nodejs/node-addon-api/doc/env.md

 The opaque data structure containing the environment in which the request is being run.

-The Env object is usually created and passed by the calling system.
+The Env object is usually created and passed by the Node.js runtime or node-addon-api infrastructure.

 ## Methods